US gasoline prices rise again on talk of banning Russian oil

 “Forget the $4 per gallon mark, the nation will soon set new all-time record highs and we could push closer to a national average of $4.50," said GasBuddy analyst Patrick De Haan.
 “We’ve never been in this situation before, with this level of uncertainty. ...
 Americans will be feeling the pain of the rise in prices for quite some time."

+Energy prices are contributing to the worst inflation that Americans have seen in 40 years, far outpacing higher wages.
+Consumer prices jumped 7.5% in January, compared with a year earlier, and analysts predict a 7.9% increase when the government reports February figures later this week.

 Oil prices soared early Monday before retreating.
-In midday trading, benchmark U.S. crude was up 2% to about $118 a barrel, and the international price gained 4% to around $123 a barrel.
-Major U.S. stock indexes were down about 2%.
+Benchmark U.S. crude surged to $130 a barrel overnight, then moderated to around $119, a 3% gain, in afternoon trading.
+The international price skyrocketed to $139 before falling back to about $123 a barrel.
+Major U.S. stock indexes were down more than 2%.

 The United States is the world's largest oil producer — ahead of Saudi Arabia and Russia — but it is also the biggest oil consumer, and it can't meet that staggering demand with domestic crude alone.